 No? - Can't be!
 Anyway, if you think that your ethics can agree to live without

-this wisdom, congratulations: You've won! - Just let me
+this crucial wisdom, then congratulations: You've won! -

-emphasize that I told you that you're going to miss one of the greatest
+Just let me emphasize that I told you that you're going to miss one of the

 And now for something completely different...

-Law in Austria wants it to happen that young innocent males enter military
+Law in Austria wants it to have that young innocent males enter military

 service to do some kind of war games everybody dislikes.
 It was decided that I